-2.3- Components 2.3.1- Batteries
+2.3.- Components.

+2.3.1.- Batteries.

 The supervised battery input/output allows the connection of batteries to the control panel.
-The batteries are charged through this connection as well as the monitoring of its status.
+The batteries are charged and monitorized through this connection .

 The battery charge is compensated depending on the temperature of the batteries.
 This input/output is protected by a fuse and also against inversion of polarity.
 In addition to this fuse there is the battery charger fuse.